Big ideas of science education

-The 10 big ideas
+The 10 big ideas of science education

 Atoms are the building blocks of all matter, living and non-living.
 The behaviour and arrangement of atoms explains the properties of different materials.
 In chemical reactions atoms are rearranged to form new substances.
 Each atom has a nucleus containing neutrons and protons, surrounded by electrons.
 The opposite electric charges of protons and electrons attract each other, keeping atoms together and accounting for the formation of some compounds.